awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 | Stg5-\|-\_2 | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 |
 | Stg5-\|-\_3 | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 |

-Table 6: Agriplex data converted to a numeric format.
+Table 6: Agriplex data converted to a numeric format. {.table}

 All is now set to generate the heatmap (Figure 6) using the [`cross_qc_ggplot()`](https://awkena.github.io/panGenomeBreedr/reference/cross_qc_ggplot.md) function, as shown in the code snippet below:

 ``` r

 # Get prediction summary for snp:snpSB00804
 library(panGenomeBreedr)